Commaders/Bruteforce/README.md

+## tagalog version

 *ito ay ginawa para sa kaalaman na makakatulong sa mga facebook nakalimutan ang password

+## english version
+i create for learning and for helping other people to Recover the account.

-*this Create for a Education and learn to
+*this Create for a Education and learn to become Cyber Security
-Cyber Security

-* We Are Anonymous Corporation.
+* We Are Anonymous
 * chat me for more informations of
 * hacking or brute force attack

 ## to become Sponsor Donate
    # 2$ for week
 - https://paypal.me/thanksforgift720?country.x=PH&locale.x=en_US

+## BTC - Bitcoin Donations please

 # Bruteforce